2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Expected Conversion Ratios: While these are important metrics, conversion ratios can vary wildly depending on industry, platform, target audience, and content type.
 Here are some general ranges:

-Bonus Tip: Leverage platform-specific analytics tools and insights to gain a deeper understanding of your audience and content performance.
+Bonus Tip: Leverage platform-specific analytics tools and insights to understand your audience and content performance better.

-By focusing on these critical metrics, KPIs, and expected conversion ratios, you can develop effective social media marketing campaigns that reach your target audience, drive engagement, and achieve your business goals.
+Focusing on these critical metrics, KPIs, and expected conversion ratios can help you develop effective social media marketing campaigns that reach your target audience, drive engagement, and achieve your business goals.

 I hope this helps!
 Let me know if you have any other questions.